-J. Robert Oppenheimer coined a much darker analogy to describe this nuclear condition: The U.S. and Russia, he argued, were now like "two scorpions in a bottle" - whoever struck first would effectively kill the other nation but would suffer devastating destruction as a result of the almost assured nuclear retaliation that would be delivered by the few surviving nuclear systems they had failed to hit.17
+J. Robert Oppenheimer coined a much darker analogy to describe this condition: The U.S. and Russia, he argued, were now like "two scorpions in a bottle" - whoever struck first would effectively kill the other nation but would suffer devastating destruction from the assured nuclear retaliation the few surviving nuclear systems were sure to deliver.17